CARMEN-HELENA TÉLLEZ, ARTISTIC DIRECTOR

 Kosmologia is an ongoing, Chicago-based creative project and arts collective led by Carmen-Helena Téllez, focusing on the production of inter-artistic events that involve music, other arts, and technology that meet the spirit and concerns of our time.

-Commissioned by The Princeton Festival, the video Dreaming/Undreaming is inspired by two short stories – “The Library of Babel” and “The Aleph” – by the masterful Argentinian writer Jorge Luis Borges.
-This new work creates a unique visual and musical experience, an art-music video in which the audience travels between worlds of persuasive dreams and deceptive realities in our universe.
-A piano recital moves seamlessly through original compositions created specifically for this project in conversation with the music of Johann Sebastian Bach (1685 – 1750), the master of polyphony.
+After reading two tales by the masterful Argentinian writer Jorge Luis Borges, Carmen-Helena Téllez and the artistic team of Kosmologia were inspired to create an original visual and musical experience, an art-music video where we travel between worlds of persuasive dreams and deceptive realities in our universe.
+A piano recital progresses seamlessly between original compositions created specifically for this project in conversation with the music of Johann Sebastian Bach (1685 – 1750), the master of polyphony.
+Dreaming/ Undreaming was commissioned by the Princeton Festival, with artistic direction by Carmen-Helena Tellez, dramaturgy by Chia Patiño, and videos by Camilla Tassi and Ryan Belock, framing the pianistic virtuosity of Natasha Stojanovska.

 Video Link: $25 per householdBuy Tickets